Home

 Planting the bulbs

-When to plant -- Your bulbs will sprout in autumn, so mark your calendar to plant them in mid- to late-October (April in the Southern Hemisphere).
-Until then, store them in a paper bag in a cool spot.
+When to plant -- Your bulbs will sprout in autumn, so set a reminder to plant them in mid- to late-October (April in the Southern Hemisphere).
+Until then, store them in a paper bag in moderate temperatures.
 Or you may plant them in soil before autumn, if the soil can be kept almost completely dry until autumn.
-Either way, store them out of direct sunlight.
-Note that they may sprout in autumn even if not in soil, so don't wait too long to plant them.
+Either way, store them in a warm spot out of direct sunlight.
+Note that they may sprout in autumn even if in a bag, so don't wait too long to plant them.

 Pot size -- Use a pot at least 4 inches tall (15 cm), and wide enough so each bulb is at least 1 inch (2.5 cm) from the next one, and from the edge of the pot.
 Use a pot with drainage holes.
-If you live in a warm-winter area like the tropics, use a larger, clay pot, to keep the roots cooler.
+If you live in a warm-winter area like the tropics, use an oversized, clay pot, to keep the roots cooler.

 Soil -- Use a fast draining soil mix.
-A typical mix is 1 part quality potting soil to 2 parts coarse horticultural sand or perlite.
-An alternate mix 1 part coir fiber to 2 parts perlite or coarse sand, with some granular fertilizer mixed in.
+A typical mix is 1 part quality potting soil to 2 parts perlite or coarse horticultural sand.

 Until they sprout, keep them between about 48 and 74 degrees F (9-24 degrees C).
 They should begin sprouting within 1 to 4 weeks of watering them.
-Once they sprout, move them to a sunny spot or the equivalent artificial light (See: "Growing indoors with LED lights").
-Full sun is best throughout winter in most locations, but if you are in the tropics, they might need some afternoon shade to keep cool.
+Once they sprout, move them to a sunny spot or the equivalent artificial light.

-Watering -- Keep the soil evenly moist throughout the growing season.
-Avoid letting it dry out completely, but also don't keep it constantly saturated or the bulbs might rot.
+Watering -- Keep the soil evenly moist throughout the growing season, since the root system isn't very deep.
+Avoid letting it dry out completely, but also don't keep it constantly saturated or the bulbs could rot.
 If you're unsure if the soil has the proper moisture in the root zone, use a moisture meter.

 Climate -- Throughout winter, it likes temperatures between about 48 and 72 degrees F (9-22 degrees C).
 Warmer temperatures in winter may make the plants lanky and the flower color might not be as intense.
 Indoors, you can keep them on the floor of a cooler room.
 Outdoors, keep them from freezing.

 Lighting -- They prefer mostly sunny conditions throughout winter & spring.
-Some afternoon shade may be needed in warmer, lower latitudes such as Florida, while full sun is best in the higher latitudes.
+Some afternoon shade may be needed in the lower latitudes such as Florida & Texas, especially in spring, while full sun is best in the higher latitudes.
 Or keep them 2 inches (5 cm) away from a bright LED light (See: "Growing indoors with LED lights").

 Feeding -- This bulb has relatively low fertilizer requirements.
 Feed about a week after they sprout, and again 2-3 months later.
 Use an all-purpose fertilizer that contains micronutrients.
-They have shallow roots, so feed near the bulbs.
+Feed close to the bulbs, since their root system is small.
 Avoid feeding after March.

 Dormancy care -- In spring, the bulbs will begin to die back to prepare for their summer dormancy.
-Reduce watering during this time, giving just enough water to keep the soil from drying out completely.
+Reduce watering during this time, giving just enough water to keep the soil from completely drying out about 2 inches (5 cm) deep).

 Once the leaves have died back, you may remove the bulbs and store them in a paper bag in a cool spot until autumn.. or just leave them in their pot.
-Every 2-3 years, they should be separated and planted into new soil.
+Every 2-3 years, it's good to plant them into fresh soil.

 More info on this plant